-Taking the plunge and diving into the massive project that is building your own home is both incredibly exciting and incredibly overwhelming.
+Taking the plunge and diving into the massive property renovation project or building your own home is both incredibly exciting and incredibly overwhelming.
 With so much to think about and so many decisions to make, it can quickly become too much for you to handle by yourself, even if the idea of choosing every detail sounds appealing at the beginning.
 Of course, you want your bespoke home to be perfect.
 It should match your tastes and style and make you feel more welcome than any other home, especially since you’re designing it exactly how you want and need it.

 So, before you reach the stage where shovels are breaking ground, consider these three important factors, so your planning process and build runs smoothly.